BunsDev/iMO/README.md

 Following this line of circular reasoning, we produce a
 specialised system of rewards/penalties for protected
 crypto volatility leveraging (both long and short ETH).

+The original Phat Farm slogan was "the new American Dream"...
+DeFi farming tried to deliver by making something from nothing.

+Can't really do that (turns out), but you *can* make nothing from
+ something (liquidation),
+so when you *truly* have something, you
+ might just be able to make something more of it than you think,
+ like Fat Moe's from the classic  *Once Upon a Time in America*...

 Quid Labs is in the business of researching financial markets, and
-developing blockchain-based infrastructure for them, foreseeably.
+developing (blockchain-based) infrastructure for their "*quidditas*"

+!MO uses the word "offering", but it is *not* an [ICO](https://twitter.com/ceterispar1bus/status/1747212170960466316)...where, usually,
+  prices start around 0 and are expected to grow by at least 100%.

-!MO is *not* an [ICO](https://twitter.com/ceterispar1bus/status/1747212170960466316)...QuidMint Foundation (the parent entity of Quid Labs)...
+QuidMint Foundation (parent entity of Quid Labs) over-
-oversees !MO as an educational project...for currents and futures students.
+sees !MO as an educational project for futures students.

-The title !MO was inspired by Imogen Heap's collab with Clams Casino.
+!MO is inspired by Imogen Heap's legendary collab w/ Clams Casino.
-The word "token" shares a root with Germanic/Dutch words for "teach",
+The word *token* shares a root with Germanic/Dutch words for *teach*:
-sin, debt, and gilt (same word in Sanskrit)...see [WhyPaper](http://mirror.xyz/quid.eth) for details...
+sin, debt, and gilt (same word in Sanskrit); see [WhyPaper](http://mirror.xyz/quid.eth) for details.

 The only way to mint more QD is by !MO, or good trading.
 There are three types of QD.
 Two types are `_balances`:
-matured (redeemable) and in the process of maturing...
+matured (redeemable), in the process of `_maturing`, 3rd
-3rd type is used only to offset costs (not transferrable).
+type, finally, is for `carry` costs (transferrable internally)...